 4 The commencement date of 1 September 1990 that was specified in these regulations was before the date of their publication in the Gazette.

+5 On the date as at which this compilation was prepared, the Health Services Act 2016 s.
+307(g) had not come into operation.
+It reads as follows:

+307. By-laws and regulations repealed

+These by-laws and regulations are repealed:

+(g) Hospitals (Services Charges) Regulations 1984;